Niall71/Project-1-with-template/README.md

 I developed this site using Visual Studio Code.
 I heavily relied upon the Introduction to HTML and Introduction to CSS courses on Code Institute, and the examples which I worked through on the LMS.
 This site was coded on my desktop version of VSC and copied directly to the github files which I created.

+I composed the text in the history section of the site on my computers text editor.
+The historical information I used was primarily from a class on coffee tasting which I recently attended at Caffenation Amsterdam.

 Additionally I used code directly from font awesome to integrate the free to use font awesome facebook logo

 <img width="667" alt="Screenshot 2024-03-24 at 20 44 23" src="https://github.com/Niall71/Project-1-with-template/assets/152639680/6f442f0d-feab-4bce-be5a-9e768a1054df">